-IRBs or ethics committees (ECs) are locally managed committees that are given the responsibility to assess research proposals that include human participation.
-The IRB has federal mandates if the research being reviewed is funded by a U.S. federal agency or is under the auspices of the Food and Drug Administration (FDA) (45 CFR 46.501, Subpart E; 21 CFR 56.106).
+IRBs are federally ordered, locally managed teams that are given the responsibility to assess research proposals that include human participation.
 Both the IRB process and the research involving human participants have received intensified examination by not only lawmakers, but also the general public because some participants have been harmed in the process of taking part in the research study (Beh, 2002; Oakes, 2002).
-This intensified inspection has had an impact on the IRB process and the IRB evaluators.
+This intensified inspection has impacted the IRB process and the IRB evaluators.
 Evaluators are now expected to know and understand both state and federal rules when assessing research procedures in biomedical, behavioral, and social science areas.
 IRB officials must train local evaluators and IRB members to such a level that the evaluators can even describe what many people might deem an insignificant risk to human participants.
 These new demands upon IRB members may cause conflict among the evaluators, their supervisors, and the researchers (Eissenburg et al., 2004).

-Because the function of the IRB is to protect the public's health, IRB members include the representative public, in addition to scientific experts.
-The federal government set forth regulations in the Common Rule for determining membership criteria for an IRB (DHHS, 2012c).
+Contrary to what new investigators may believe about IRB members, they are not all scientists or professors.
+The federal government set forth regulations in the Common Rule for determining representatives on an IRB (DHHS, 2012c).
 An IRB ordinarily involves persons from the following areas: (a) faculty who are not only associated with the institution but also represent multidisciplinary academic areas that are characteristically involved in research that includes human participants; (b) faculty who are associated with the institution but who would be classified as nonscientific faculty; (c) impartial delegates to represent the concerns of the community who have no official relationship with the institution but do live in the local area; and (d) local members whose primary responsibility would be to protect the rights of prisoners (e.g., lawyers or prisoner advocates), if the IRB examines research involving prisoners (DHHS, 2012b).

-IRB members also must have a membership that includes adequate proficiency, or they must search for subject experts if members of the board are unfamiliar with a specified methodology or population being measured.
-Collectively, the IRB must have the knowledge, skill, and professional proficiency needed to accurately assess research activities often performed by their institution.
+IRB members must have adequate proficiency, or they must search for subject experts if members of the board are unfamiliar with a specified methodology or population being measured.
+The IRB must have the knowledge, skill, and professional proficiency needed to accurately assess research activities often performed by their institution.
 Although IRBs serve their institutions, they do not represent the interests of their institutions.
 Federal regulations forbid institutional officials from overturning an IRB censure of a research proposal (DHHS, 2010a).

-No research procedures, including screening for potential participants, may commence until the IRB has examined, evaluated, and agreed to approve the research.
-Even after the research process has begun, the investigator remains responsible for unceasingly safeguarding human participants; therefore, the IRB evaluates continuing research at least once per year.
+No research procedures may commence until the IRB has examined, evaluated, and agreed to endorse the research.
+Even after the research process has begun, the investigator remains responsible for unceasingly safeguarding human participants; therefore, the IRB evaluates continuing research at least one time per year.
 Also, if the investigator desires to make any changes in research procedures, the IRB must be notified and approve any modifications before the investigator executes the changes.
 The investigator can expect to receive immunity from this rule if a modification to an agreed-upon course of action was the result of an unforeseen danger to the human subject and the situation demanded an immediate response for the health and well-being of the participants.
 The IRB must immediately be made aware of any changes made in response to these circumstances; the investigator may not wait until the research is finished.
-Federal mandates give the IRB complete power to defer or completely withdraw all approval for research to be conducted if the IRB discovers the research procedures are not in accordance with their approved conditions or that some unforeseen harm may come to human subjects (DHHS, 2010b).
-Researchers must relate to IRBs and be both knowledgeable about and effective in their response.
+Federal mandates give the IRB complete power to defer or completely withdraw all approval for research to be conducted if the IRB discovers the research procedures are not in accordance with either their approved conditions, or that some unforeseen harm may come to human subjects (DHHS, 2010b).
+Researchers must relate to ethics committees and be both knowledgeable about and effective in their response.
 This demands an understanding of the history, principles, and procedures of the ethics review process (Polit & Beck, 2012).